22 January 1844, Reverend Prince Gway Tyamzashe (pictured) born.

 In 1884 he, and his family moved to the Zoutpansberg via Johannesburg, and he was arrested by the ZARPS on the Witwatersrand for not having a Pass.
 He was taken to gaol, but released by President Kruger after his wife had interviewed the President.
 He opened several missions in the region until returning to Kimberley in 1890.

 He wrote at least two articles or letters.
 One was a letter to J Noble, the Secretary to the Commission on Native Laws and Customs in Kimberley on 27 October 1881 (Cape of Good Hope, Report and Proceedings G4 – ’83).
 The other, entitled Life at the Diamond Fields, appeared in the August issue 1874 of Outlook on a Century.

 He died in Kimberley’s Malay Camp on 26 October 1896, having been ill for some time with asthma, leaving his wife and eight children to mourn his passing.
 The children, all minors, were: James, Henry, Mejana, Catherine, Elizabeth, Benjamin, John and Charlotte.
 Catherine (Kate) became a Gwele in married life and remained in Kimberley.
 She was the local church organist.

 The Reverend Tyamzashe had gathered his family together, selected a hymn to sing, and while singing together, he had died.
 His funeral was attended by the Reverends William Pescod and Jonathan Jabavu.

 In his will, Gway left property, being one stand on Roper Street, Kimberley.
 His brother Peter Tyamzashe, believed to be the estate executor, was the signatory of the Death Certificate issued on 21 December 1896.

-The Tyamzashe’s left a legacy in education from Kimberley through to Mahikeng.
+The Tyamzashe’s left a legacy in education and in music from Kimberley through to Mahikeng.

 Yet another descendant was a school principal in the Dithakong region.